maswiebe/maswiebe.github.io/assets/mml/test.md

  <!-- eg, including time trends and weighting by population, but excluding covariates. -->

 Here are the homicide results, first in the level-level model (as in the paper).
 The 'baseline' specification omits the state-specific trends, border-year fixed effects, and doesn't weight by population.
 The lower part of panel B indicates whether all or no covariates are included in the model.
-The full covariate list is: an indicator for decriminalization, log median income, log population, poverty rate, unemployment rate, and the fraction of males, African Americans, Hispanics, ages 10-19, ages 20-24.
+The full covariate list is: an indicator for decriminalization, log median income, log population, poverty rate, unemployment rate, and the fraction of males, African Americans, Hispanics, ages 10-19, and ages 20-24.
 In general, I find that adding controls barely changes the $$R^{2}$$, so these variables aren't adding much beyond the county and year fixed effects.
 The full specification (trends + border + weights) includes state-specific linear trends, border-year fixed effects, and weights by population.